 I've been chalk painting pieces over the summer and they sell as fast as I can bring them into my spaces.
 Painted these two over the Labor Day weekend and brought them in to the Buford, Queen of Hearts today.

-The two tables turned our beautifully with one of my favorite chalk paint colors, "Paris Cafe".
-A great neutral that goes with so many decorative themes.
+The two tables turned out beautifully with one of my favorite chalk paint colors, "Paris Cafe".
+A great neutral that goes well with so many decorative themes.

 Now, for some treasure finds this week.

 Bubble, Bubble, toil and trouble...these delightful, vintage McCoy soup cauldrons are perfect for your best homemade soups or chili.

 Everyone loves Kings Crown goblets.
 These are early pieces as they are tri-pressed.
 You can tell the people are beginning to prepare for the holiday entertaining that will begin as footed cake plates are flying out of my booths.
 Sold 9 of them in the last three weeks so this pretty, elegant depression glass cake plate with etched pattern will be a nice addition to my general line booth.

 How lucky can a girl get?
 Found this pair of mid-century silver-plated, large serving trays at the same thrift shop.

 Both are in marvelous condition and in my Victorian booth at the Buford Queen of Hearts.